Damodaram Sanjivayya National Law University: Moot court

 The first national moot court competition of DSNLU was held on 15 & 16 February 2014.
 The second national moot court competition was held by the University on 6 to 8 March 2015.
 The third national moot was conducted in the last week of February, 2017.
 Along with the national moot, the University conducted a statewide moot for the students of Telangana and Andhra Pradesh, the 1st D.V.
 Subba Rao Memorial Moot Court competition on 11 and 12 April 2015 in honour of D. V. Subba Rao, an advocate and legal luminary of Visakhapatnam.

 Administration

 The government appointed Prof. A. Lakshminath as the first Chancellor, Y. Satyanarayana as the First Vice-Chancellor and Amancherla Subrahmanyam as the first Registrar of the university.
 After the DSNLU Amendment Act, 2016 had been notified, the Hon'ble Chief Justice of the High Court of Andhra Pradesh is the ex-officio Chancellor of the University.
-The current chancellor of DSNLU is Hon'ble Justice Dheeraj Singh Thakur and Vice-Chancellor is Prof. Dasari Surya Prakash Rao.
+The current chancellor of DSNLU is Hon'ble Justice Lisa Gill and Vice-Chancellor is Prof. Dasari Surya Prakash Rao.